nanog75/hackathon/_wkinstructions/2019-02-01-playing-with-the-onbox-ios-xr-ztp-bash-library.md

 {% include toc %}

-# Step 1: Playing with the onbox ZTP bash hooks
+# Playing with the onbox ZTP bash hooks

 Time to play around with the ZTP Bash hooks!
 Let's try out a few use cases.
 We'll choose router r1 as our test platform.